-Throughout these activities the PE Department will:
+Throughout these activities the Physical Development and Healthy Lifestyles Department will:

-PE aims to help students:
+We aim to help students:

 We aim to give all students the opportunity to develop the skills needed in order that they can fit into the world in which they live and make a positive contribution.
 Students are able to learn and develop these skills in a variety of ways, for example, role-play, outside speakers, debate and discussion, educational visits, practical activities and ICT.

-PSHE primary education aims to develop the knowledge, skills and attributes students need to keep themselves healthy, safe and develop empathy to be able to relate to others and take part in group activities.
-Throughout their time in the Farmhouse, students are supported to explore their own emotions and feelings in a range of different ways.
+PSHE RSHE education aims to develop the knowledge, skills and attributes students need to keep themselves healthy, safe and develop empathy to be able to relate to others and take part in group activities.
+Throughout their time in school, students are supported to explore their own emotions and feelings in a range of different ways.
 They are also encouraged to reflect on their actions and how this can affect others within the group.
 Students are encouraged to make healthy choices and carry out tasks that promote a healthy lifestyle.
-The PSE ethos is woven throughout each day in the provision that we provide at a time and place when the students most need that support or education.
+The PSHE ethos is woven throughout each day in the provision that we provide at a time and place when the students most need that support or education.
 The curriculum is flexible and supports students at their greatest time of need to help them be the best that they can be.

 All topics offered are in line with current guidelines and expectations of the new National Curriculum.
 Students in school are encouraged to participate in 'Student Voice' our representative School Council, which meets every fortnight.

 We teach all children and young people about good physical and mental health, how to stay safe on and offline and the importance of healthy relationships.
-All our students have access to compulsory health education as well as new reformed relationships education at Key stage 1 / 2 and relationships and sex education at Key stage 3 / 4.

 Students are taught about the benefits of a healthier lifestyle, which determines their physical health and how to build mental resilience and wellbeing.
 Our students are encouraged and supported to talk in an age appropriate way about the features of healthy friendships, family relationships and other relationships they are likely to encounter.
 Our secondary students, build on the foundations of relationships and at the appropriate time, extend their learning to include intimate relationships as well.